View this post on Instagram

 “If you’re reading this, release your shoulders from your ears, unclench your jaw, and remove your tongue from the roof of your mouth.”

-So before we go on to read all the fantastic ways we can calm our frazzled nerves and reset, the one thing we can do first is learn how to pause.
+Before can calm our frazzled nerves, straighten our posture, and reset, the one thing we must do first is learn how to pause.
 Not just right now (though you should: look away from this screen, gaze, take a deep breath, feel your body, rest your mind) but throughout your day.
-The goal is to catch yourself before you get to an “I’m totally wrecked” state so that you can then use these ideas to self-soothe.
-But it’s okay if we let it go too long.
-Every day is different, and I often forget to practice being present.
-Just keep practicing.
-I do it when I change tasks at work.
-Or when I get up to use the washroom or stretch.
-Before I leash up the dog for a walk.
-While I’m letting the sauce on the stove simmer.
+The goal is to catch yourself before you get to an “I’m totally wrecked” state.

 Try one or two of these—some might need some planning—and notice when your day gets a little bit lighter: